 |Treatment with Invisalign or fixed braces||SFR 4’000 – 12’000|

 |Orthopulse treatment accelerator||SFR 1’100|

-In our practice orthodontic services, i.e. treatment with dental braces, are calculated in the same way for all patients with the tax point of 3.10 Fr. (social tariff).
-This is irrespective of whether we provide private treatment or statutory treatment in accordance with KVG (health insurance law) or disability insurance.
-Further information about our invoicing.
+In our practice, orthodontic services, i.
+Treatments with braces, uniformly billed to all patients with the Dentotar tax point value of 1.00 Fr. (social rate).
+Irrespective of whether it is a private patient or a compulsory benefit in accordance with the KVG or disability insurance.
+More information about our billing.

 There is no generally accepted answer.
 The first examination should be carried out at 4 years as a precautionary measure, though treatment normally only begins at 7 – 12 years.

 As long as the teeth are healthy and there is adequate bone structure, there is no age limit for orthodontic treatment.
 Even at the age of 60, treatment can be effective.

 In the first few days after having the appliance fitted, the feeling of stress on the teeth fluctuates.
 Initially the oral mucosa of the lips, tongue or cheek may be irritated.
 Sometimes there are also speech problems.
 All of these symptoms generally wear off after the first few days and after becoming accustomed to the appliance it can be worn without any problem.

 Caries is not caused by the dental brace but by bacterial tooth deposits (plaque), which have not been removed with a toothbrush.
 With fixed appliances plaque builds up readily at the brackets that are bonded to the teeth.
 This is why teeth should be thoroughly and regularly cleaned with special brushes to avoid damage to the tooth by caries.

 Yes, there is that risk.
 This is why in most cases, after completion of treatment, a fixed or removable retainer is now fitted that fixes the teeth in the correct position.